celo-org/docs/docs/network/node/run-baklava.md

 docker run -v $PWD:/root/.celo --rm -it $CELO_IMAGE account new
 ```

-It will prompt you for a passphrase, ask you to confirm it, and then will output your account address: `Public address of the key: <YOUR-ACCOUNT-ADDRESS>`
+It will prompt you for a passphrase, ask you to confirm it, and then output your account address: `Public address of the key: <YOUR-ACCOUNT-ADDRESS>`

-Save this address to an environment variables, so that you can reference it below (don't include the braces):
+Save this address to an environment variable, so that you can reference it below (don't include the braces):

 ```bash
 export CELO_ACCOUNT_ADDRESS=<YOUR-ACCOUNT-ADDRESS>